A Way Abroad Logo

 write for us!

-How did I end up teaching English in Madrid, Spain for a year?
-I was looking for a little more adventure after college graduation before settling into a full-time position, and I had fallen in love with Spain after a previous visit.
+I was looking for a little more adventure after college graduation before settling into a full-time position and I had fallen in love with Spain after a previous visit.
 I also wanted to practice my Spanish and I love kids, so working in a classroom for a year didn’t seem like a bad idea.
-Now, near the end of my program, it seems like a dream that I’ve gotten paid to live in sunny Spain for a year.

-I work as a English Language Assistant for a program called BEDA, which stands for Bilingual English Development & Assessment.
-BEDA is a branch of the Catholic Schools of Madrid (Escuelas Catolicas de Madrid), so the program only works with private and semi-private Catholic schools in Spain.
-BEDA supplies these schools with native English-speaking teaching assistants to help improve the English fluency, pronunciation and conversation skills of Spanish students.
-Intrigued yet?
+BEDA stands for Bilingual English Development & Assessment and is a branch of the Catholic Schools of Madrid (Escuelas Católicas de Madrid), so the program only works with private and semi-private Catholic schools in Spain.

-Requirements to teach English with BEDA:
+Requirements to Teach English with BEDA Spain

 • A Bachelor's Degree (in any subject)